BoykaFramework/boyka-framework/website/docs/contributing/project-details/ready-your-pr.md

 ## Demo PR

 Once you have updated reviewers feedback in your PR.
-You need to demonstrate your feature development to the Maintainers and Repo owners by showing your worknig code along with the tests.
+You need to demonstrate your feature development to the Maintainers and Repo owners by showing your working code along with the tests.

 This Demo would be taking place on [Discord][join-discord]: